remarkablemark/remarkablemark.github.io/_posts/2024/2024-06-11-software-engineer-outputs.md

 - HR tasks like quarterly review cycles and 360 reviews
 - Training and certification
-- Non-work meetings like teambuilding and company events
+- Non-work meetings like team building and company events

 Non-work related outputs do not deliver value to the user but they help the business and employees improve their functions.
 If non-work related matters are done correctly, it should enhance the work-related outputs.
 For example, getting certified in AWS can make the engineer more effective at releasing software.